mahendranath123/kind-vote-app/README.md

 - Monitor EC2 resource usage to ensure sufficient capacity for the cluster.
 - For further assistance, refer to the official documentation of [Kubernetes](https://kubernetes.io), [Helm](https://helm.sh), [Prometheus](https://prometheus.io), and [Grafana](https://grafana.com).

----

-**🚀 Happy Deploying!**

----

-This markdown version is suitable for GitHub and includes sections for potential images.
-You can add screenshots or diagrams for a more visual walkthrough.
-Let me know if you'd like help designing diagrams for architecture or workflows!